youshy/cv/Markdown/README.md

 Always full of ideas and unconventional approach to problems, but still being able to see all the options and judge accurately.
 Willing to learn and improve, but at the same time to teach and help others.

-Site Reliability Engineering Guild lead & evangelist.
+Site Reliability Engineering Guild co-founder, lead & evangelist.
 Go enthusiast, open source contributor and trainer.
 Experienced in DevOps and reliable CI/CD practices.
 Advocate for asynchronous teamwork and team morale over sticking to pre-fabricated templates.